 If you are comfortable with going without the little luxuries that full service airlines offer then you are definitely able to save big.

 Worried about taking long haul flights with your kids?
 Jetstar could be your perfect answer.
 Taking a Jetstar flight to any of the major travel destinations out of Australia and you will find yourself joining a huge number of other parents travelling with children.
 The family friendly price point for tickets and the great choice of direct flights to hot destinations means every Jetstar flight is full of kids.
 No need to feel like everyone is staring and noticing what your kids are up to as everyone is busy with their own.

 As an added bonus, a Jetstar flight is usually a pretty social experience with other parents happy to chat and let the kids play.

-Note that the Jetstar Asia flights are operated on aircraft which have extremely close seats making it a little difficult when travelling with infants in your lap.
+Note that the Jetstar Asia flights are operated on aircraft which have extremely tight seating making it a little difficult when travelling with infants in your lap.
 Having said that most Jetstar Asia flights are no longer than a couple of hours so tolerable for the fantastic price you will get.

 What do you need to know?

 Ultimately Jetstar is a great option for affordable and safe travel to some amazing destinations.
 The caveat being that yes, they are a budget airline.
 What does this mean for families?